masa-finance/docs/docs/developers/identity-contracts/SoulLinker.md

 Sets the utility token to pay the fee in (MASA)

-*The caller must have the owner to call this function It can be set to address(0) to disable paying in MASA*
+*The caller must have the admin role to call this function It can be set to address(0) to disable paying in MASA*

 #### Parameters